NSPCC: Letting the Future In

 Creative Journey

 At the start of our process, NSPCC provided the script featuring “Jo’s story”.
-We developed the creative direction and character profiles, carefully using a combination of realistic and representational settings to visualise mood and character progression.
-The storyline reflects the sensitive nature of the service, and it was crucial that we used a complimentary illustrative style.
+We developed the creative direction and character profiles.
+To visualize mood and character progression, we used a careful mix of realistic and representational settings.

 This provided an opportunity to collaborate with illustrator and animator Coline Naujalis.
 Her painterly approach hit the right balance for tackling the subject matter whilst using her artistic mark-making to really accentuate the delicate storytelling journey.